JosephPassant/Informer-Blood-Glucose-Prediction/readme.md

 The REPLACE-BG dataset is available from: https://public.jaeb.org/dataset/546

-The OHIOT1DM dataset is available by following the instructions on the following website: https://webpages.charlotte.edu/rbunescu/ohiot1dm.html
+The OHIOT1DM dataset is available by following the instructions at: https://webpages.charlotte.edu/rbunescu/ohiot1dm.html

 Once data is obtained, create a new subfolder within the following structure to enable compatabilty with the data processing files which can then be used to create the processed data files needed to replicate model development.